-- The creation of sound and detailed marking guides. - All examiners should discuss the marking guide as a team and come to a common understanding of how to apply it. - When assigning examining pairs, priority should be given to assigning less experienced with more experienced examiners. - The HSE should perform some early cross-marking to flag any discrepancies in marking approaches between pairs of examiners (for example the HSE may cross-mark the first three candidates for all examiners).
+- The creation and use of effective marking guides. - All examiners should discuss the marking guide as a team and come to a common understanding of how to apply it. - When assigning examining pairs, priority should be given to assigning less experienced with more experienced examiners. - The HSE should perform some early cross-marking to flag any discrepancies in marking approaches between pairs of examiners (for example the HSE may cross-mark the first three candidates for all examiners).